searchisko/searchisko/documentation/basic_principles_and_architecture.md

 from unauthorized/unknown systems so they do not degrade the performance of the authorized/known systems.

-Part of this API will be the "Project list" operation that allows you to obtain the list of project identifiers and related project names used in platform normalized field dcp_project.
+Part of this API will be the "Project list" operation that allows you to obtain the list of project identifiers and related project names used in platform normalized field `sys_project`.

 ### Search Back-end